AlexandrovLab/SomaticBunny/README.md

 # Optionally, you can recieve an notifiction email on completion with -N flag:
 nextflow run main.nf --type exome -N your_email@gmail.com
 ```
-6. Every process result and report will be stored in the **RESULT** folder
+6. Every results and reports will be stored in the **RESULTS** folder

 ## Tool Versions